 You have the freedom to select what you want to backup to your computer.
 For example, you can choose to only backup your notes, photos, and videos.

 No need to worry when you make changes to your existing data.
 This manager is capable of backing up only the added or changed data since the previous backup.

 Restore a backup to iPhone

-Unlike restoring from iTunes or iCloud, there no need to erase anything on your iPhone.
+Unlike restoring from iCloud or iTunes, there is no need to erase anything on your iPhone.

 How to back up using AnyTrans for iOS

 Follow the steps below to easily backup your iPhone:

 - Download AnyTrans for iOS on your computer.
 It is free to download